 How the Alzheimer Society can help

-The Alzheimer Society Huron Perth will assist caregivers, clients, and volunteers throughout all aspects of the program.
+The Alzheimer Society Huron Perth will assist care partners, clients, and volunteers throughout all aspects of the program.

-- We also offer a free, comprehensive training program for volunteers.
-This is designed to teach companions more about dementia, communication strategies, and visiting tips so they feel prepared for their role as a volunteer companion
+- We also offer a free, comprehensive training program for the volunteers.
+This is designed to teach volunteers more about dementia, communication strategies, and visiting tips so they feel prepared for their role as a volunteer.

 What can be done as an activity?
-Remember – Volunteer Companions and people living with dementia can do what ordinary friends like to do!
+Remember – Volunteers and people living with dementia can do what ordinary friends like to do!